Print Save

 Please note that the parole applicant will not be provided with information such as your address or telephone number.

-How do I make a written submission?
+How can I present a submission?

-How do I make an oral submission?
+How do I arrange to present my submission?

 Who else can attend a parole hearing?

-If you have indicated that you would like to attend the parole hearing and have been authorized to do so, the Board will ask for your opinion as to whether a particular observer should attend.
+If you have indicated that you would like to attend the parole hearing and have been authorized to do so, the OPB will ask for your opinion as to whether a particular observer should attend.

 You will be notified by the CMO if any observer, including the media, will be present.